Contributor: Suzanne Riordan. Lesson ID: 13152

 Treaty of Ft.
 Laramie

-However, a few years later, the government issued an order that all Native Americans in the area had go to reservations by January 31, 1876 or they would be removed by force.
+However, a few years later, the government ordered that all Native Americans in the area go to reservations by January 31, 1876, or they would be removed by force.

-If you guessed that there was "GOLD in them thar hills!"-- you are correct!
+If you guessed that there was gold in those hills, you are correct!

 From that time on, the troops on the western frontier were ordered to drive out or kill all Native Americans who refused to go.
 The Army thought a fellow named George Armstrong Custer was the man for the job.